 Number of Travellers

-Family and couple policies are typically cheaper per person than individual policies.
-Most providers define a family as two adults and up to four dependent children.
-Group discounts may apply for larger travel parties.
+Couple and family policies typically reduce the per-person cost.
+Most providers define a family as two adults and up to four dependent children under a single policy.

 Popular Mexican Destinations for Australian Travellers

-Cancun & the Riviera Maya
+Cancun and the Riviera Maya

 Mexico City